 - Maximum number of tiles/page

-The nest job will not start until the job has at least the set number of tiles or pages.
+The nest job will not start until the job has at least the set number of tiles or pages or items.

 - Expires at

 The nest job at the select weekday and time.
 The user can select in which days the nest will be done (for example only nest on workdays).Note: If the jobs exceed the defined media size then the nest will start despite the selected setting with only one exception, if the user selected “Expires at” then the nest will not start until that criteria is met.

 - Fill up with non-expired jobs: if the nest reaches the expiry date set in previous setting and the nest is not full, then this option will allow the nest to be filled with jobs set to the next expiry date.
 Note: the expiry date is defined in the XML and therefore on ly applicable in the XML workflow.